eeyrxig/open-source-hello-world/README.md

 ## helloWorld()

-spits out the text 'Hello, World" to the console.
+The helloWorld() function spits out the text 'Hello, World" to the console.

 ## helloName(name)

-takes a var and then it says "Hello, Ann" if name is "Ann".
+The helloName() function takes the variable name, and spits out "Hello, Ann".

 ## Instrcutions